elizasohn/ruby-apps/README.md

 # BDD Ruby - Monday

-## Created by Lillian Theuma and Veronica Stanley-Katz on 12/9/2019
+## Created by Lillian Theuma and Eliza Sohn on 12/9/2019

 ### Project Description
 This project was completed as part of the Epicodus in-class curriculum.
 The task description was as follows: